Meet the people, the process and the history behind the creation of Glastonbury’s painted bins…

-While most of the focus usually tends to be on the line-up announcements, building progress of the main stages and new areas – there are also loads of additional jobs that are currently taking place down on the Farm out of the ‘spotlights’.
+While most of the focus usually tends to be on the line-up announcements, building progress of the main stages and new areas – there are also loads of additional jobs that usually take place down on the Farm out of the ‘spotlights’, in preparation for each edition of Glastonbury Festival.

 During the winter months, these bins spend their lives piled up in an almost pyramid-like, long stack, up at the top end of site patiently waiting for the (hopefully glorious) summer months to come back around, in order that they can once again find purpose in their rubbish lives (excuse the pan!).